 Please refer to the instructions supplied with the phone for details of how to make and receive calls.

-OnStar System (US Only Option)
+OnStar System (US/Canada feature)

 Your car may be equipped with OnStar, a vehicle telematics system for communication and navigation.
-Please consult the separate owner's manual for OnStar provided in your document organizer.
+Please consult the separate chapter in this owner's manual.

 Mobile phones and communications radios